BlueGranite/dogbreeds/lab/admin/README.md

 A [compute target](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-compute-target) specifies the compute resource where a training script will be run.
 The target could either be on a local machine or cloud-based.
 Compute targets allow for an easy transition among environments without altering code.

-The `newamllabcompute_azurecli_yml.sh` script creates a remote compute target accessible by the workspace.
+The `newamllabcompute.sh` script creates a remote compute target accessible by the workspace.
 The parameters required for the compute script include:

 - Maximum number of nodes